Designate your property as a Municipal Historic Resource

 What properties are eligible?

 Before designation, a property must be included on Calgary’s Inventory of Evaluated Historic Resources, a list of significant local heritage sites.
+Properties that retain sufficient historical elements may be eligible for designation.
 Properties suggested for inclusion on the Inventory are first researched and evaluated by Heritage Calgary, according to the Council-approved Calgary Historic Resource Evaluation System.
-The Inventory is maintained by Heritage Calgary, which also advises Council on heritage-related matters.

 Applying to designate your property as a Municipal Historic Resource

-Step 1 – Check whether the property can be designated
+Step 1 – Check whether the property is on the Inventory

 If a property is not listed on the Inventory, it must be evaluated by Heritage Calgary to see if it meets the Inventory's criteria.
 Find out more about the criteria and evaluation process at Heritage Calgary inventory criteria.